Constructible reality condition of pseudo entropy via pseudo-Hermiticity: Introduction

-\begin{remark} {The existence of a bi-orthonormal eigenbasis in Hilbert space with respect to $M$ is equivalent to $M$ being diagonalizable.
-It follows that, according to the Theorem \ref{theor1}, when the reduced transition matrix $X_A$ is diagonalizable, the necessary and sufficient condition of $\tr[(X_A)^n]$ being real is that $X_A$ is $\eta_A$-pseudo-Hermitian.\footnote{When $X_A$ is non-diagonalizable, a pseudo-Hermitian $X_A$ can still give a real $\tr[(X_A)^n]$ , but the converse is not necessarily true.
-We show an example in Appendix \ref{feiduijiao} where $\tr[(X_A)^n]$ is real, but $X_A$ is not pseudo-Hermitian.} Throughout this paper, unless otherwise stated, we will assume that the reduced transition matrix is diagonalizable.
+The problem is closely related to non-Hermitian physics, which has been extensively studied recently; see the review \cite{Ashida:2020dkc,bender2019pt}.
+It is found the eigenvalues of the non-Hermitian Hamiltonian can be real.
+The system satisfying parity-time ($\mathcal{PT}$) symmetry is one of the most important classes \cite{Bender:1998ke,Bender:2007nj}.
+The notion of pseudo-Hermiticity is handy to characterize a class of non-Hermitian matrices with real eigenvalues \cite{Mostafazadeh:2001jk,Mostafazadeh:2001nr,Mostafazadeh:2008pw} if the matrix has a complete biorthonormal eigenbasis.
+An operator $M$ is said to be $\eta$-pseudo-Hermitian if there exists a Hermitian invertible operator $\eta$ such that \bea M^\dagger=\eta M \eta^{-1}. \eea If $\eta$ is the identity, the pseudo-Hermitian condition reduces to Hermiticity.
+The necessary and sufficient conditions for the pseudo-Hermiticity of $M$ are given by the following theorem \cite{Mostafazadeh:2001jk}. \begin{theorem} An operator $M$ with a complete biorthonormal eigenbasis and a discrete spectrum is pseudo-Hermitian if and only if one of the following conditions hold: \begin{enumerate} \item The eigenvalues of $M$ are real. \item The complex eigenvalues come in complex conjugate pairs, and the degeneracy of the eigenvalues are same. \end{enumerate} \end{theorem} \begin{remark} {The existence of a biorthonormal eigenbasis in Hilbert space with respect to $M$ is equivalent to $M$ being diagonalizable.
+According to the Theorem \ref{theor1}, when the reduced transition matrix $X_A\equiv\tr_{\bar A}[X]$ is diagonalizable, the necessary and sufficient condition of $\tr[(X_A)^n]$ being real is that $X_A$ is $\eta_A$-pseudo-Hermitian \footnote{When $X_A$ is non-diagonalizable, a pseudo-Hermitian $X_A$ can still give a real $\tr[(X_A)^n]$, but the converse is not necessarily true.
+We show an example in Appendix \ref{feiduijiao} where $\tr[(X_A)^n]$ is real, but $X_A$ is not pseudo-Hermitian.}.
 The pseudo R\'enyi entropy $S^{(n)}(X_A)$, however, may not be real in this case.
-Apparently, to guarantee the reality of $S^{(n)}(X_A)$, one should require $\tr[(X_A)^n]>0$, which gives more constraints on $\eta_A$. } \end{remark}
+Apparently, to guarantee the reality of $S^{(n)}(X_A)$, one should require $\tr[(X_A)^n]>0$, which gives more constraints on $\eta_A$.

+Many studies on $\mathcal{P}\mathcal{T}$-symmetric or pseudo-Hermitian Hamiltonian mainly focus on finite-dimensional systems.
+It is expected the main results can also be applicable to QFTs, see, e.g., \cite{PhysRevD.71.025014,PhysRevD.98.125003,Ashida_2017,Bender:2021fxa} and references therein.} \end{remark}